ecportella/playwrightTests/README.md

   - MacOS: Uses the `Meta` key as the modifier.
   - Other OS: Uses the `Control` key as the modifier.

+## Continuous Integration (GitHub Actions)

+To maintain the quality and reliability of our tests, this project has been integrated with GitHub Actions.
+Every time a Pull Request (PR) is opened or merged with the main branch, the test suite runs to ensure integrity.

 ## Future Improvements

 The current solution for the Google Search test, though stable, isn't the most robust.
 Ideally, we'd want specific attributes or `data-testid` attached to the Google Results for more reliability.
 However, given that we don't have control over Google's markup, the current approach was deemed most stable.